 The varied demands of the job are suited to a man who has been immersed in winemaking for most of his life.
 A native of Rolle, Switzerland, a wine-growing region between Geneva and Lausanne, Pellet grew up working alongside his father, Pierre, who has managed the same vineyard for 30 years.
 Even as a boy, Jean-Francois knew what he wanted for his life: to turn his youthful passion into a profession.

-After graduating in Switzerland with degrees in viticulture and winemaking, Pellet managed vineyards and made wine in Switzerland.
+After graduating in Switzerland with degrees in viticulture and winemaking, Pellet managed vineyards and made wine in Switzerland (by viktor).
 He also worked in Jumilla, Spain where he oversaw 500 vineyard acres and designed a winery.

 His reputation for meticulous but creative winemaking brought him to the attention of Heitz Cellars, which hired him as assistant winemaker in 1995.